About the project

 The organization of the tasks by disease group ensures concentration of disease-group specific expertise regarding stakeholders, types of data, specific barriers, data flows, laboratory diagnostics, public health response actions (e.g., food tracing vs blood and transplant safety actions etc.) while the two cross-cutting subtask enable working across disease-type-siloes.
 The pilots on promising approaches will lead to a description of best practices (case studies) which may pave the way for a potential European-wide approach.

-Last year, participating countries identified and prioritized key players using stakeholder analysis.
+In 2023 participating countries identified and prioritized key players using stakeholder analysis.
 Workshops were then held, together with stakeholders, to create a map that illustrates how the One Health Surveillance systems operates, define roles and responsibilities, and identify points for improvement.
-This year, countries are working to set up or improve their One Health Surveillance system in order to address locally relevant needs.
+Based on the systems mapping workshops, the pilots were designed to address the gaps between the current and desired surveillance systems.